arshadumrethi/100-days-of-code/log.md

 Worked on Compound Interest Calculator.
 Added Navbar and made the wireframe for a new feauture: Path to $1 Billion.
 Started a tutorial on JS OOP.

 ### R1D4 25/10/2018
+Completed the Compound Interest project.
+Got a new client, spent large chunk of the day understanding scope of new client project.
+Did some JS OOP practice.

 Link to Tweet:
 https://twitter.com/arshadumrethi/status/1055535733954543616